The Americans with Disabilities Act (ADA)

 Typically, an employer may ask about a disability only after making a job offer, and only if the same question is asked of all new hires.
 An employer may require a medical examination after making a job offer if the same medical examination is required of other applicants offered the same type of job.

+Deciding when and how much information to disclose regarding your disability to an employer is a personal decision that will likely vary based on your specific disability and what type of accommodations you need.
 An employer may know that an applicant has a disability because it is obvious or the applicant voluntarily reveals the existence of one.
 If an applicant or employee indicates that accommodation will be necessary in order to perform essential functions of the job, then the employer may ask what accommodation is needed.
 An applicant or employee with a disability must be able to perform all of the essential functions of the job, even with reasonable accommodations.

 Essential Job Functions